pretorh/lfs-notes/beyond-lfs/packages/lib/event.md

 got a lot of errors related to "nameserver" and "lock function", but in the end all 10 tests passed

-one `2.1.12` there were test failures, need to recheck
+on `2.1.12` there were test failures, need to recheck